FOREX.com vs XTB Comparison

 How do FOREX.com and XTB differ in terms of minimum deposit?
 What about average spreads and funding options?

-Which brokers offers more tradeable asset classes, FOREX.com or XTB?
+Which broker offers more tradeable asset classes, FOREX.com or XTB?

 Can I trade cryptocurrency with FOREX.com or XTB?